Annual Technical Report 2006 on Patent Information Activities submitted by Austria (SCIT/ATR/PI/2006/AT)

 Statistical tools are employed to ensure quality and time-limits.

-The register still works with the legacy host-system and it is planned to move to Soprano with 2007.
+The register still works with the legacy host-system.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used